applidget/psdock/README.md

 If no argument is given, ps-dock will automatically search for the file at /etc/psdock/psdock.conf.

-Here is an example of .psdockrc :
+Here is an example of config.toml :
     `````toml
     Command = "nc -l 8080"
     Webhook = "http://distantUrl:80"